 The programme enables teachers to explicitly teach Physical skill in line with the curriculum, thus enabling all children to fully engage in whole class PE lessons.
 Moreover, the Programme really helps to give children who experience motor difficulty the confidence needed to participate in whole class PE lessons, which in turn boost self-esteem and fosters positive attitudes to Physical Activity.

 Our school is participating in the Daily Mile inistiative.
 The aim is to get children jogging/running a mile each day.
 This is done at the child's own pace.
 We have measure out a number of routes in our school yard and all-weather pitch.
 Schools all around Ireland and the U.K. have reported an improvemment in general fitness, concentration and well-being.
 The Daily Mile is a social activity with a non-competitive atmosphere.
-This term, we have introduced challenges to the children.
-Each class level has been given a city in Europe.
-The children have to log enough miles to reach that city.
 The Daily Mile has been a great success so far!

 Many thanks to running legends Frank Greally and Gary O'Hanlon who came to our school in February to launch it.

-Every day during lunch break the children from 3rd to 6th class take part in yard games.
+Every day during lunch break the children take part in yard games.
 The children in each class are organised into teams by their class teacher.
 The children participate in a different yard game each day.
 The yard games are run on a rota system.
 They consist of a combination of mini-size games, individual activities/exercises and fun games.
 They incorporate a combination of team games, skill-based games and anaerobic activities.

 Our yard is divided into zones for different class levels.
 Yard Games link in with the various strands of the Physical Education Curriculum.